dummifiedme/TheNotebook/NotesVault/PARA System/0 Inbox/SR Polity Lecture 6.md

 3. Administration of Myanmar was separated.
 4. New provinces - Orissa and Sindh - were created.
 5. Federal Court was established in Delhi in 1937 => later became Supreme Court.
-6. I troduction of Provincial and Joint Public Service Commissions .
+6. Introduction of Provincial and Joint Public Service Commissions .

 ### Assessment of GoI 1935
 > JL Nehru -